mtheadley/SystemHealthPreso/PITCHME.md

 ##### DataCity

 DataCity has a ping method, but it returns html.
-Again, if I get a response, I am assuming the site is up.
+Again, if a 200 response is returned, assume the site is up.

 +++